Amnesty Through Responsible Action

 Northwestern encourages students and students groups to ensure the well-being of others by taking responsible steps to seek assistance for individuals who are intoxicated/impaired (including themselves).

-The Amnesty through Responsible Action protocol offers Amnesty (defined as withholding disciplinary sanctions for alcohol-related policy violation(s) to students who call (or for whom another student called) for medical assistance due to alcohol consumption or other drug use.
+Amnesty is defined as withholding disciplinary sanctions for policy violations related to alcohol or other drugs, excluding driving under the influence.
+Therefore, the Amnesty through Responsible Action protocol offers Amnesty to students who call, or for whom another student called, for medical assistance due to alcohol consumption or other drug use.

 How Does it Work?